RADIAN-HCI/Literature-Review/literature-review.md

   publisher={IGI Global}
 }

+- Vision, challenges, roles and research issues of Artificial Intelligence in Education
+  + In this paper, we present the definition and roles of AIED studies from the perspective of educational needs.
+We propose a framework to show the considerations of implementing AIED in different learning and teaching settings.
+  + @misc{hwang2020vision,
+  title={Vision, challenges, roles and research issues of Artificial Intelligence in Education}, author={Hwang, Gwo-Jen and Xie, Haoran and Wah, Benjamin W and Ga{\v{s}}evi{\'c}, Dragan}, journal={Computers and Education: Artificial Intelligence}, volume={1}, pages={100001}, year={2020}, publisher={Elsevier}
+}

+- Explainable Artificial Intelligence in education
+  +  Accordingly, we first present a framework, referred to as XAI-ED, that considers six key aspects in relation to explainability for studying, designing and developing educational AI tools.
+These key aspects focus on the stakeholders, benefits, approaches for presenting explanations, widely used classes of AI models, human-centred designs of the AI interfaces and potential pitfalls of providing explanations within education.
+We then present four comprehensive case studies that illustrate the application of XAI-ED in four different educational AI tools.
+The paper concludes by discussing opportunities, challenges and future research needs for the effective incorporation of XAI in education.
+  +  @article{khosravi2022explainable,
+  title={Explainable artificial intelligence in education}, author={Khosravi, Hassan and Shum, Simon Buckingham and Chen, Guanliang and Conati, Cristina and Tsai, Yi-Shan and Kay, Judy and Knight, Simon and Martinez-Maldonado, Roberto and Sadiq, Shazia and Ga{\v{s}}evi{\'c}, Dragan}, journal={Computers and Education: Artificial Intelligence}, volume={3}, pages={100074}, year={2022}, publisher={Elsevier}
+}

+- Artificial intelligence in education: Addressing ethical challenges in K-12 settings
+  + The ethical challenges of AI in education must be identified and introduced to teachers and students.
+To address these issues, this paper (1) briefly defines AI through the concepts of machine learning and algorithms; (2) introduces applications of AI in educational settings and benefits of AI systems to support students’ learning processes; (3) describes ethical challenges and dilemmas of using AI in education; and (4) addresses the teaching and understanding of AI by providing recommended instructional resources from two providers—i.e., the Massachusetts Institute of Technology’s (MIT) Media Lab and Code.org.
+  + @article{akgun2022artificial,
+  title={Artificial intelligence in education: Addressing ethical challenges in K-12 settings}, author={Akgun, Selin and Greenhow, Christine}, journal={AI and Ethics}, volume={2}, number={3}, pages={431--440},
+  year={2022},
+  publisher={Springer}
+}

+- Challenges and Future Directions of Big Data and Artificial Intelligence in Education
+  + We discuss the new challenges and directions facing the use of big data and artificial intelligence (AI) in education research, policy-making, and industry.
+In recent years, applications of big data and AI in education have made significant headways.
+  + @article{luan2020challenges,
+  title={Challenges and future directions of big data and artificial intelligence in education}, author={Luan, Hui and Geczy, Peter and Lai, Hollis and Gobert, Janice and Yang, Stephen JH and Ogata, Hiroaki and Baltes, Jacky and Guerra, Rodrigo and Li, Ping and Tsai, Chin-Chung}, journal={Frontiers in psychology}, volume={11}, pages={580820}, year={2020}, publisher={Frontiers Media SA}
+}

 ## Applications of Large Language Models in Education

 - Large language model (LLM)-driven chatbots for neuro-ophthalmic medical education